The OnePlus 7T series is coming very soon, and OnePlus has not only confirmed reveal events, but also shared images of the new phone. Well then.

 What kind of cameras will the OnePlus 7T have?

-As the OnLeaks concept renders show, the OnePlus 7T is reported to bump up from two back cameras to three.
+As the official renders show, the OnePlus 7T bumps up from two back cameras to three.
 That may see the inclusion of an ultra-wide or telephoto sensor to augment the current 48MP/5MP pairing on the standard OnePlus 7.

 We're not expecting much in the way of change from the OnePlus 7T Pro, to be honest.
 The OnePlus 7 Pro has a very good triple-camera setup as it is, even if it can't quite reach the peaks of other, pricier flagship phones.
 But that's probably just the way it is when it comes to a "budget" premium flagship - even one as brilliant as the OnePlus 7 Pro.